The following brief summaries are designed to quickly give readers an idea of what each story is about. Find

 An ancient egyptian mummy comes to life, but not to chase anyone around a tomb.
 This is a science fiction story, not a tale of horror.
 If you look carefully, you'll find a little sarcastic humor here and there.
 The mummy has a story of his own to tell, and its quite an interesting one, to say the least.
 Another example of Poe's fantastic imagination.

 This is not a horror story.
-It is a strange and surprising little tale about a visit to an insane asylum.
-The narrator, travelling through the french countryside, decides to stop at a well known private "mad house".
+It's a strange and surprising little tale about a visit to an insane asylum.
+The narrator, traveling through the french countryside, decides to stop at a well known private "mad house".
 He has heard from his medical friends in Paris that this hospital uses a new technique to care for its patients.
 The cast of characters that Poe invents for this story is wonderful.

 The narrator of this story tells you his "perfect" plan to kill an old man, then takes you through the process of doing it.
 He might get away with it too except he starts hearing things...